Code-Institute-Submissions/ZestyTails/README.md

 ## Testing

-* Tested the website on multiple browsers: Chrome, Firefox, Safari.
-It works good on Chrome and Firefox, but on Safari the background image is too zoomed in.
+   1. Tested the website on multiple browsers: Chrome, Firefox, Safari, Edge.
+It works good on Chrome, Firefox and Edge, but on IOS Safari the background image is too zoomed in.

-* Tested the website on different screens sizes by using [Responsivedesign](http://ami.responsivedesign.is/#) and [Responsivedesignchecker](https://responsivedesignchecker.com/checker.php).
+   1. Tested the website on different screens sizes by using [Responsivedesign](http://ami.responsivedesign.is/#) and [Responsivedesignchecker](https://responsivedesignchecker.com/checker.php) and I have found the following:
-    The website is responsive on all major devices.
-The layout changes as predicted, the menu transforms into a burger menu on small devices and pictures resize according to the device size.
-There is a good visual over the text and buttons and there is enough space between text and sides of the screen.
-Loading time is fast, the website is easy to navigate.
-The background image zooms in on smaller devices, and renders the slogan clear and visible.
+      1. The website is responsive on all devices.
+      1. The layout changes as predicted, the menu transforms into a burger menu on small devices and pictures resize according to the device size.
+      1. There is a good visual over the text and buttons and there is enough space between text and sides of the screen.
+      1. Loading time is fast, the website is easy to navigate.
+      1. The background image zooms in ok on smaller devices, and renders the slogan and buttons clear and visible.

-* I entered my html code, each page at a time, on the [W3C Markup Validation](https://validator.w3.org/) page, through **Validate by direct input**, clicked on **Check** and I have found the following:
+   1. I entered my html code, each page at a time, on the [W3C Markup Validation](https://validator.w3.org/) page, through **Validate by direct input**, clicked on **Check** and I have found the following:
-  * **Home** - shown that iframe needs adjustment regarding frameborder, overflow and text of the youtube video, adjusted suggested changes by removing the frameborder, the overflow property and the text.
+      1. **Home** - shown that iframe needs adjustment regarding frameborder, overflow and text of the youtube video, adjusted suggested changes by removing the frameborder, the overflow property and the text.
-  * **Home** - *the 'back to top' button cannot appear as a descendant of an **a** element* - I therefore removed the **button** and styled the bootstrap
+      1. **Home** - *the 'back to top' button cannot appear as a descendant of an **a** element* - I therefore removed the **button** and styled the bootstrap
     **btn** within the **a** element.
 Adjusted this on all pages.
-  * **Recipes** - *Element **lh** not allowed as child of element **ul** in this context* - I used **lh** as I have seen it [on the w3.org website, here](https://www.w3.org/MarkUp/html3/bulletlists.html).
-Adjusted this, by modifying the title, to become an **h6** with a class of "subtitle", inside a **div**.
+      1. **Recipes** - *Element **lh** not allowed as child of element **ul** in this context* - I used **lh** as I have seen it
+    [on the w3.org website, here](https://www.w3.org/MarkUp/html3/bulletlists.html).
+Adjusted this, by modifying the title, to become an **h6** with a class of 'subtitle', inside a **div**.
-  * **Contact** - I had to modify the contact form bootstrap code in order to adhere to the validator's requests.
+      1. **Contact** - I had to modify the contact form bootstrap code in order to adhere to the validator's requests.
 Input type was not accepted.

-* I validated my css code on the [W3C CSS validation](https://jigsaw.w3.org/css-validator/) page, by clicking on **By direct input** and adding the full css code from my *style.css*, clicked on **Check** and I have found the following:
+   1. I validated my css code on the [W3C CSS validation](https://jigsaw.w3.org/css-validator/) page, by clicking on **By direct input** and adding the full css code from my *style.css*, clicked on **Check** and I have found the following:
-  * Had to adjust the **navbar-toggler** border unit.
+      1. Had to adjust the 'navbar-toggler' border unit.
-  * There are several warnings (34), but these are all the changes made by [Auto-prefixer](https://autoprefixer.github.io/) to make sure the css has all prefixes it needs, in order to work properly on all modern browsers.
+      1. There are several warnings (34), but these are all the changes made by [Auto-prefixer](https://autoprefixer.github.io/) to make sure the css has all prefixes it needs, in order to work properly on all modern browsers.

-* I proceeded with the [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk/related?hl=en) audit by adding the extension to my Chrome browser, clicking on the extension icon, and next clicking on **Generate report** button within the browser extension, once I was
+   1. I proceeded with the [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk/related?hl=en) audit by adding the extension to my Chrome browser, clicking on the extension icon, and next clicking on **Generate report** button within the browser extension, once I was
     [on the homepage of my website](https://github.com/anabear/ZestyTails).
 Based on the audit, I was able to improve the following:
-  * Reduced photos size when available.
+      1. Reduced photos size when available.
 Reduced about us image and the logo transparent image sizes, but did not reduce the hero image as I want it to have a clear and neat resolution on all devices.
-  * Added a title to the **iframe** video for accessibility.
+      1. Added a title to the 'iframe' video for accessibility.

-* Tested the website on [mobiReady](https://ready.mobi/) by adding the website's URL in the main box on the website's main page and clicking on **Go**.
-Some errors shown on [mobiReady](https://ready.mobi/) while testing were in relation to frames, css measurements and image resizing which could not be corrected as they are required for the website functionality.
+   1. Tested the website on [mobiReady](https://ready.mobi/) by adding the website's URL in the main box on the website's main page and clicking on **Go**.
+      1. Some errors shown on [mobiReady](https://ready.mobi/) while testing were in relation to frames, css measurements and image resizing which could not be corrected as they are required for the website functionality.
 [Screenshot of the test scan can be seen here](https://screenshot.click/31_53-vozy0-bdc45.png).

 ### Stories